WICG/datacue/text-track-cue-constructor.md

  * Vehicles at a refuelling station.
  * Visitors to an exhibition.

-Cue types should always be differentiated by using their extended class names, but the exhibition venue use case serves to emphasise the importance of this requirement.
+Cue types should be differentiated by using their extended class names in order to correctly access cue content, but the exhibition venue use case highlights the importance of this requirement when cues have no content.

 #### Exhibition Venue Use Case